 Mark the letter A, B, C or D on your answer sheet to indicate the word whose underlined part differs from the other three in pronunciation in each of the following questions.

 Question 20.
-A. pass B. laugh C. practic D. succeed
+A. passed B. laughed C. practiced D. succeeded

 Question 21.
 A. produce B. product C. lucky D. much